freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Prep the News Repo for the New Language

+> [!WARN]
+> Pull requests to the news repo *must* come from the same repo.
+You should not work off of a fork for this step.

 ### Modify the Main Config File

 The [News repo](https://github.com/freeCodeCamp/news) pulls data from a Ghost instance, builds the site, and deploys it.